Design-Enginnering/DiscoShell/README.md

 \+ Can perform all things described in the [Discord bot commands](#discord-bot-commands) section.

 ## Discord bot commands
-You can use the following commands to control infected machines via a Discord bot.
+You can use the following commands to control infected machines.

 Note: Prefix can be customised
 ```